-No matter how great numbers you achieve from this, you will still not be on top of your customer’s mind.
-Just like Starbucks.
+No matter the great numbers you achieve from this, you will still not be on top of your customer’s mind.
+Aspire to be like Starbucks.
 There are many coffee shops but there is only one Starbucks.

 If you don’t make your clients realize and identify one objective that defines them, then you will not help them reach any goal.